w01fe/fibonacci-heap/README.md

 This project contains a mutable Fibonacci heap data structure, modified from com.bluemarsh.graphmaker.core.util.FibonacciHeap (http://code.google.com/p/graphmaker/) to use Comparable rather than double keys, as well as simple Clojure bindings for this data structure.

+The data structure also implements the Counted interface, but not yet Seqable (TODO).

 ## Usage

 FIXME: write